Skip to main content

 • Provide links and networks to other data sources and knowledge repositories, including the wide range of information available within AIATSIS.

-Yumi Sabe will also hold research outcomes from the Indigenous Research Exchange grants program.
+Yumi Sabe also showcases research outcomes from the Indigenous Research Exchange grants program.

-Yumi Sabe is currently in development and will be led by Indigenous expertise and underpinned by core principles of Indigenous Data Governance (IDG), Indigenous Data Sovereignty (IDS) and Indigenous Cultural and Intellectual Property (ICIP).
+Yumi Sabe will be led by Indigenous expertise and underpinned by core principles of Indigenous Data Governance (IDG), Indigenous Data Sovereignty (IDS) and Indigenous Cultural and Intellectual Property (ICIP).

 Platform protocols and data management

 Yumi Sabe will be directed by a Data Management Plan (currently under development).
-The Plan will include the appropriate access and use processes.
-This will be developed with Aboriginal and Torres Strait Islander communities and will be endorsed by the Indigenous Research Exchange Advisory Board.
+The Plan will include appropriate access and use guidelines.
+The Plan is being developed with Aboriginal and Torres Strait Islander communities and will be endorsed by the Indigenous Research Exchange Working Group.

 The Plan will be guided by the following frameworks and principles: